sprintertech/sprinter-stash-contracts/README.md

 To deploy to live networks, create a `.env` file using the `.env.example` and fill in the relevant variables (only the ones needed for your deployment).
 You need to have a private key specified.
+Inspect and modify if needed the `network.config.ts`.
 To deploy to Base Testnet do:

     npm run deploy-basetest

 Make sure to save the output of the deployment.
 You can use those later in the `.env` file to run other scripts on the already deployed system.

-You could optionally set VERIFY to `true` in order to publish the source code after deployemnt to sourcify.dev.
+You could optionally set VERIFY to `true` in order to publish the source code after deployment to Etherscan.